HODUCVU/Software-Define-Network/README.md

 	* Implementing some basic forwarding entries with 'ovs-ofctl' command: Host 1 can send packet to any host, host 2 can sen packets to host 4, drop all packets from host 3
 		* Use port number information
 		* Use MAC address information
-		* UsE IPpp address information
+		* Use IP address information
 # Solution

 ## Start a topology with 1 switch and 4 hosts